Sara-Sundin/My-Portfolio---Project-1/README.md

 ## Testing grid
 I have used a grid for testing all components of the website.
 After testing I have fixed any issues arising and put a note in the grid what has been done.
 See below dropdown menu for the grid that I created in an excel spreadsheet using a free template as base.
 [Link to excel spreadseet](assets/files/Test_Checklist.xlsx)
 <details><summary><h4>Testing Grid</h4></summary><img src=assets/files/Test_Checklist.jpg></details>

+## Chrome Dev Tools
+I have used Dev Tools throughout the development of the website to test for responsiveness and troubleshooting.

 ## Lighthouse
 I used Dev Tools Lightouse to help improve the website's performance, accessibility, SEO, and user experience.
 The first time I ran the testing I received messages for some of the pages for improvement I have recorded above each page below.
 The Lighthouse tool provided actionable insights to optimize speed and fix issues.
 After fixing the issues all areas turned green.